NaluKit/nalu/README.md

 ## Examples
 There are some examples that show how to set up and how to use Nalu: [https://github.com/mvp4g/nalu-examples](https://github.com/mvp4g/nalu-examples).

+## Project Generator
+To speed up creating a Nalu project, the [Nalu Boot Starter Project Generator](http://www.mvp4g.org/gwt-boot-starter-nalu/GwtBootStarterNalu.html) (which is also based on Nalu) can be used.
+The project generator will generate a Maven project, which can be imported to your preferred IDE and is ready to use.
+Run **mvn: devmode:** to start the generated project.

+Here are some notes about the project generator: [Nalu Project Generator](https://github.com/mvp4g/gwt-boot-starter-nalu).

+## Notes
+Nalu is still in progress.
+Validation and documentation are not finished yet.In casse you find a bug, please open an issue or post it inside the [Gitter room](https://gitter.im/mvp4g/mvp4g).

+## Known issues

+* documentation (in progress)

+* tests need to be improved (in progress)

 ## Installation
 To run the examples:

 * clone the repository

 * run ```mvn clean install``` to install nalu locally

 ## Parts of the framework (short summary)